Tickets for Travis Scott’s Utopia-Circus Maximus Tour selling for as low as $7

-Travis Scott’s Utopia-Circus Maximus Tour kicks off on Wednesday in Charlotte, North Carolina, and it may not be going the way promoters had planned.
+(KTLA) – Travis Scott’s tour kicks off on Wednesday in Charlotte, North Carolina, and it may not be going the way promoters had planned.

-Ticket sales have plummeted to as low as $7 on some resale sites, according to Complex.
+Ticket sales for his Utopia-Circus Maximus Tour have plummeted to as low as $7 on some resale sites, according to Complex.

 The outlet found a pair of tickets for the tour’s opening night going for that extremely low price on StubHub, while a similar pair was going for close to $110 on Ticketmaster.

-KTLA 5 looked at the site and found tickets going for as low as $10-$18 on Vivid Seats, SeatGeek, StubHub and TickPick.
+Nexstar’s KTLA looked at the site and found tickets going for as low as $10-$18 on Vivid Seats, SeatGeek, StubHub and TickPick.

 However, La Flame doesn’t seem phased.
 He posted to X, formerly Twitter, to express his excitement.